sharabinth/vault-ha-dr-replica/README.md

 e.g., Vault UI http://10.100.2.11:8500

+# SETUP and TEST DR and PERFORMANCE REPLICATIONS

-## Setup Vault to Test Disaster Recovery and Performance Replication
+## 1. Setup Vault to Test Disaster Recovery and Performance Replication
 Prior to setting up DR and PR setups, configure Vault with the following.

 1. Setup some static secrets at multiple paths